codewind-resources/rogue-cloud/docs/Developing-Text-Editor.md

 cd RogueCloudClientLiberty
 ../mvnw liberty:run-server
 ```
-This will start an instance of Websphere Liberty, and your game client code will automatically connect to the game server and begin controlling your character.
+This starts an instance of WebSphere Liberty, and your game client code automatically connects to the game server and begins controlling your character.

 To stop the game client, hit CTRL-C (on Windows, you may need to hit Y or CTRL-C, to terminate the batch file).